Dr Natasha Mulvihill

 Research interests

-At the moment, I am working on three areas:
+At the moment, I am working on four areas:

 1. Professional and powerful perpetrators of sexual violence and abuse, and institutional harm:

 - In November 2022, I was awarded a European Research Council Starting Grant to further this work on professional perpetrators.
-This project runs from Autumn 2023 to Autumn 2028.
+This project runs from November 2023 to October 2028.
 Updates will follow here: Powerful Perpetrators – ERC/UKRI project led by Dr Natasha Mulvihill, University of Bristol, UK.

 2. Sex industry